icon-project/community/guidelines/technical-development/software-architecture-design-guidelines.md

 The purpose of a software architecture design document is to explicitly declare why a body of code works in the way it does.
 This provides a baseline to align all stakeholders in understanding the internal workings of how the software works, what was considered, and what important decisions were made.
+It also prevents multiple teams from independently building out the same features.

 ## When is a software architecture design document needed?